Mordyfier/WordCounter/README.md

 mvn clean compile assembly:single
 ```

-The classes compiled thus may be ran without an argument (to use the sample
+The classes compiled thus may be ran without an argument (and use the sample
 text file provided):
 ```
 java WordCounter